 Right—now’s when the real work begins.
 You may already have an idea of what companies you’re targeting, which is a great place to start.
 If you’re operating on a little more of a blank slate, looking on popular job boards will help get the ball rolling.

 When applying for jobs, make sure that your cover letter is written directly to the company, outlining how your skills and experience match the job description.
 While it sounds exhausting to do this with every job application, putting in the extra effort will help your application stand out.

 If you’re called in for an interview, it helps to be prepared to answer some of the common UX design interview questions that will likely come up in the screening process.
 You may also be asked to complete a whiteboard challenge, which is where you’ll be presented with a design prompt and will need to come up with a viable solution in a short amount of time (normally about 30-60 minutes).
 The purpose of the whiteboard challenge is not to come up with an actual usable solution, but to highlight how you move through the design process and externalize your design thinking to the interviewers.

 Want to learn more about how to get started in the field?
 We’ve put together a complete guide on how to become a UX designer here.

 From an early age, Maureen Herben was fascinated by inventions and gadgets that make life easier and more beautiful.
 She had a sketchpad where she’d draw all kinds of inventions like noise-cancelling wallpaper, lollipop pencils that would help you concentrate, and non-breaking flower vases.
 Maureen dreamed that one day, she would become an inventor.
-Today she's a product designer, which is the closest thing!
+Today she's a Senior Product Designer at Zalando, which is the closest thing!
 Her mission is to deliver delightful and effective solutions to real problems people face.